Iron-Panthers/FRC-2015/README.md

 # Iron Panthers 2015 Recycle Rush Code
 This repository contains a complete eclipse workspace, so, the relevant source files will be under ```frcrr2015/src```.

+## License
 The MIT License (MIT)

-Copyright (c) 2015 Burlingame Iron Panthers
+Copyright (c) 2015 Leon Cheung, Peter Skidmore, Burlingame Iron Panthers

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal